lkorasik/ZeroCross/README.md

 # ZeroCross

-ZeroCross - a very simple implementation of the game tic-tac-toe in c #.
+ZeroCross - a very simple implementation of the game tic-tac-toe in C#.